Self-supervised pseudo-colorizing of masked cells: Related work

-\section{Related Work}
+\section{Related work}

-\textbf{Self-supervised learning on biomedical cell images.} \cite{ciga2022selfsuphist} and \cite{perakis2021contraspheno} use contrastive learning and build upon SimCLR \citep{chen2020simple} to train deep learning models in a self-supervised manner on cell images.
+\textbf{Self-supervised learning on biomedical cell images.} Ciga et al. \cite{ciga2022selfsuphist} and Perakis et al. \cite{perakis2021contraspheno} use contrastive learning and build upon SimCLR \cite{chen2020simple} to train deep learning models in a self-supervised manner on cell images.
 In contrastive learning for visual representations, the learning objective is to maximize agreement between two different augmented views of a single sample, while using the remaining samples in a batch as negative examples.
-Experiments show that large batch sizes and correspondingly huge datasets and computational resources are needed to maximize performance (e.g., a batch size of 32k for SimCLR on ImageNet). \cite{dmitrenko2022self} show that a small convolutional autoencoder (only 190k parameters) trained on cell images can outperform much larger general purpose pre-trained models (e.g., ViT-B/8 \citep{caron2021emerging}, 85M parameters) on classifying drug effects.
+Experiments show that large batch sizes and correspondingly huge datasets and computational resources are needed to maximize performance (e.g., a batch size of 32k for SimCLR on ImageNet).
+Dmitrenko et al. \cite{dmitrenko2022self} show that a small convolutional autoencoder (only 190k parameters) trained on cell images can outperform much larger general purpose pre-trained models (e.g., ViT-B/8 \cite{caron2021emerging}, 85M parameters) on classifying drug effects.
 This demonstrates the potential of autoencoding as pre-training on cell images.
-However, recent work on autoencoders (e.g., \cite{he2022masked}, \cite{gao2022convmae}) suggests that masking parts of the input further enriches the learned representations. \cite{kobayashi2022self} propose protein identification as self-supervision objective for pre-training on biomedical cell images.
-While being well tailored to cell images, this approach requires basic annotations of protein IDs. \cite{dawoud2022edge} use edge detection as self-supervision objective to pre-train deep learning models for cell segmentation.
+However, recent work on autoencoders (e.g., \cite{he2022masked}, \cite{gao2022convmae}) suggests that masking parts of the input further enriches the learned representations.
+Kobayashi et al. \cite{kobayashi2022self} propose protein identification as self-supervision objective for pre-training on biomedical cell images.
+While being well tailored to cell images, this approach requires basic annotations of protein IDs.
+Dawoud et al. \cite{dawoud2022edge} use edge detection as self-supervision objective to pre-train deep learning models for cell segmentation.
 Edge detection is closely related to accurate segmentation of cell borders, but is a fairly simple task which could lead to less expressive learned features.

-\textbf{Colorizing as self-supervision objective.} \cite{zhang2016colorful} convert natural color images to grayscale and use the recolorization to the CIE lab color space as self-supervision objective. \cite{vondrick2018tracking} leverage the temporal coherency of color in natural videos to learn colorizing following frames based on a reference frame.
+\textbf{Colorizing as self-supervision objective.} Zhang et al. \cite{zhang2016colorful} convert natural color images to grayscale and use the recolorization to the CIE lab color space as self-supervision objective.
+Vondrick et al. \cite{vondrick2018tracking} leverage the temporal coherency of color in natural videos to learn colorizing following frames based on a reference frame.
 Both approaches are promising for natural images or videos, but exploit color-related features that are not present in biomedical grayscale microscopy images.